-Our guest today is Ryan Moore from Riney Hancock CPAs, and he will help us look at how estate and gift taxes are applied as well as the best way to pass along the value of your business.
-Ryan has been in public accounting for almost a decade and currently specializes in tax planning and tax services.
-Riney Hancock CPAs have offices in Owensboro, Kentucky (right outside of Louisville) and Evansville, Indiana.
+Our guest today is Ryan Moore from Riney Hancock CPAs.
+He will help us look at how estate and gift taxes are applied as well as the best way to pass along the value of your business.
+Ryan has been in public accounting for almost a decade and currently specializes in estate planning, tax planning, and tax services.
+Riney Hancock CPAs have offices in Owensboro, Kentucky (right outside Louisville) and Evansville, Indiana.

-- Owners of closely held businesses can choose to transition over a period, giving away portions of the business incrementally.
+- Owners of closely held businesses can choose to transition over a period, giving away portions of the company incrementally.

 - If you transfer 50% of your business to your children in a single year, you have to file a gift tax return.

 - Estate planning is one more reason to get a business valuation.

 - If you gift stocks to your children during your lifetime, the tax basis will be the original cost and not the current market value.